nanobox-io/nanobox-docs/source/engines/scripts/sniff.html.md

 ## Example

-The following example shows how to properly detect a middleman codebase, a ruby static site generator:
+The following example shows how to properly detect a [Middleman](https://middlemanapp.com/) codebase, a ruby static site generator:

 ```bash
 #!/usr/bin/env bash